civol/HDLRuby/README.md

 end
 ```

-It is also possible to declare a parallel inner block as follows:
+It is also possible to declare a parallel block statement as follows:

 ```ruby
 par do